Used 2019 Toyota Tacoma Double Cab

 - Part of the third Tacoma generation introduced for 2016

-Notably, we picked the 2018 Toyota Tacoma as one of Edmunds' Best Midsize Trucks for this year for 2018.
+Notably, we picked the 2019 Toyota Tacoma TRD as one of Edmunds' Best Off-Road Trucks for this year.

 What's it like to live with?

-Want to know what it's like to live with a Toyota Tacoma long term?
-We did too.
-So we purchased a 2016 Toyota Tacoma TRD Off Road and lived with it for nearly two years, putting 40,155 miles on the odometer.
-The 2018 Tacoma has received some updates, with some additional trim levels and standard safety features such as forward collision warning and lane departure alert, but it's the same generation truck, so most of our observations still apply.
+We wanted to know what the newest Tacoma was like to live with, so the Edmunds' editorial team purchased a 2016 Toyota Tacoma TRD Off Road to see for ourselves.
+We lived with it for nearly two years, putting 40,155 miles on the odometer.
+The Tacoma has received some updates since it's redesign in 2016, so the 2019 model is slightly different.
+There are some additional standard safety features such as lane departure alert and forward collision warning, a few extra USB ports, and a few more options to choose from, but it's the same generation truck, so most of our observations still apply.
 To learn more about the Toyota Tacoma, check out all the details in our long-term test, where we cover everything from seat comfort to real-world fuel economy.

-The Tacoma is available in six trim levels.
+The Tacoma is offered in six trim levels: SR, SR5, TRD Sport, TRD Off-Road, Limited and TRD Pro.
 The entry-level SR is the work truck of the bunch, with the value-oriented SR5 offering more equipment and more choices.
 Next up are the very popular and well-equipped TRD Sport and TRD Off-Road variants.
 The two are identical on the inside, but hardware differences make the TRD Off-Road more capable when the going gets rocky.
-The more street-oriented Limited used to be the top dog, but that honor now belongs to the TRD Pro, a highly capable and fully equipped off-road machine.
+Finally, there is the street-oriented Limited, which has a long list of creature comforts, and the TRD Pro, which is the most off-road-capable Tacoma in the lineup.

-Bare-bones isn't quite the right way to describe the low-dollar SR, the most modestly equipped Tacoma of the lot.
-Even so, it can be had with an extended cab with a 6.1-foot bed or a crew cab with a 5-foot bed, and you can choose between two-wheel drive or part-time four-wheel drive with a low-range transfer case.
-Its 2.7-liter four-cylinder engine with 159 horsepower is paired to a six-speed automatic transmission.
-For 2018, all trim levels including the SR gain forward collision warning with automatic emergency braking, lane departure alert, automatic high beams, and adaptive cruise control as standard equipment.
+While the SR is the least-expensive Tacoma, it isn't entirely bare-bones.
+It can be had with an extended cab (Access Cab) with a 6.1-foot bed or a crew cab (Double Cab) with a 5-foot bed, and you can choose between two-wheel drive or part-time four-wheel drive with a low-range transfer case.
+Its 2.7-liter four-cylinder engine (159 horsepower, 180 lb-ft of torque) is paired to a six-speed automatic transmission.

 Next up is the TRD Sport.
-It is offered in the same cab and bed configurations as the SR5, but it replaces the four-cylinder engine with a 278-hp 3.5-liter V6.
+It is offered in the same cab and bed configurations as the SR5, but it replaces the four-cylinder engine with a 3.5-liter V6 (278 hp, 265 lb-ft).
 All rear-wheel-drive versions use the six-speed automatic, but four-wheel-drive buyers can choose between the automatic and a performance-oriented six-speed manual.

-The TRD Off-Road offers the same configuration and engine options as the TRD Sport, and its truck bed and interior and audio trimmings are identical.
+The TRD Off-Road offers nearly the same configuration and engine options as the TRD Sport, and its truck bed and interior and audio trimmings are identical.
 Visual differences include a chrome rear bumper, textured black fender flares and the absence of the Sport's hood scoop.
-Off-road performance changes loom large in this trim, and these include knobby all-terrain tires on 16-inch alloy wheels, the deletion of the front air dam, extra skid plates, a lockable rear differential, Bilstein monotube shocks, and an advanced off-road traction control system with multiple terrain settings and crawl control.
+Off-road performance changes include the deletion of the front airdam, extra skid plates, a lockable rear differential, Bilstein monotube shocks, and an advanced off-road traction control system with multiple terrain settings and crawl control.

-The Limited is the most civilized version of the Tacoma.
+The Limited is the most refined version of the Tacoma.
 It is only offered as a V6-powered crew cab with the short bed in either two- or four-wheel drive.
-It has body-colored flares and rear bumper, and it rolls on 18-inch wheels with lower-profile tires.
-It lacks the TRD Off-Road's specialized off-road upgrades and is instead upgraded with just about all of the Off-Road and Sport's optional features as standard equipment.
+It has a body-colored rear bumper and flares, and it rolls on 18-inch wheels with lower-profile tires.
+It lacks the TRD Off-Road's specialized off-road upgrades and is instead upgraded with just about all of the Off-Road's and Sport's optional features as standard equipment.

 The TRD Pro is sold only as a crew cab with a short bed, and it comes only in four-wheel drive.
 The V6 engine is standard, but you can choose between the manual and the automatic transmission.
-It's equipped like a loaded-up TRD Off-Road but sets itself apart with special styling details, including a black throwback grille with "Toyota" spelled out in capital letters.
-Most notably, it has special Fox internal bypass shocks that give it more off-road capability as well as a tougher stance that's an inch broader and an inch taller.
+It's equipped like a loaded-up TRD Off-Road, but it sets itself apart with special styling details, including a black grille, and performance upgrades such as Fox internal bypass shocks, all-terrain tires, a thicker front skid plate, and a ride height that's an inch taller.

 Most helpful consumer reviews